umbertocollodel/umbertocollodel/README.md

 ## 🚀 About me

 👨‍🎓 Ph.D. in International Macroeconomics specialized in crises prediction, with a cross-disciplinary passion for data wrangling and modelling.
-During my doctorate, I worked in different roles for the International Monetary Fund on a data project regarding the evaluation of forecasts.

-🔬 Completed some freelancing research assistance in the field of clinical psychology on the link between stress bouts and depression.
+🔬 Worked in different roles for the International Monetary Fund on a project regarding the evaluation of economic forecasts.
+Completed some freelancing research assistance in the field of clinical psychology on the link between stress bouts and depression.

 🌱 Enjoy learning always something new, to develop and complement my skillset.
 I just completed an IBM Certification for Data Science in SQL